nicolasalliaume/bumblebee/README.md

 Bumblebee
 =========

-Bumblebee is a python script that allows you to replace strings in any text file (.txt, .log, .xml, .json, etc) with any other strings you want.
+Bumblebee is a Python (2.7) script that allows you to replace strings in any text file (.txt, .log, .xml, .json, etc) with any other strings you want.
 It simply iterates over all files and folders from a given directory, making the configured replacements.

 One great thing about Bumblebee is that it does not replace the string in your original files.
 Insted, it creates a new directory structure just like the original one, but with the strings replaced as you wanted.
 This new structure is going to be under an automatically created folder called *new*.